 Asking Keller & Keller LLP to review an insurance policy ensures you aren't left in the dark.
-Policies are confusing, full of pages and pages of contractual language, some of which is applicable to your case, and some that isn't.
-And if you aren't in the practice of reviewing theses policies everyday, then reading one can be overwhelming and interpreting it will be equally daunting.
+Policies are confusing, full of pages and pages of contractual language, some of which is applicable to your case, and some that aren't.
+And if you aren't in the practice of reviewing these policies every day, then reading one can be overwhelming, and interpreting it will be equally daunting.

 Having Keller & Keller LLP speak with you about your case is an excellent first step toward determining what your injury claim is worth.
 It costs nothing, there is no pressure, and you'll be receiving expert advice from a law firm that has ONLY practiced personal injury law since 1936.